 The natural reaction: smooth the signal.
 Add a moving average filter.
 Increase the minimum peak prominence.
 Tweak the threshold.

 This is where most debugging goes wrong — and where my SOP saved me.
 The second attempt produced 4.2 seconds of air time.
 Better, but still absurd.
-A real triple Axel takes about 0.6–0.8 seconds.
+A real triple Axel is well under a second.

 The problem wasn't the filter parameters.
 The problem was the entire approach.
-Centroid tracking fundamentally cannot work when the camera is moving and the skater is translating horizontally.
+The obvious metric worked in controlled footage and broke on real rinkside video.
+Camera movement plus the skater's horizontal travel made the signal meaningless.
 No amount of parameter tuning fixes a wrong algorithm.

 The SOP Kicked In